mh-salari/pyetsimul/README.md

-# Python Eye Tracker Simulation Framework
+# PyEtSimul: An Open-Source Python Software Framework for Eye Tracking Simulation

-This framework simulates measurements made by video-oculographic eye trackers, enabling objective comparison of different eye tracking setups and gaze estimation algorithms.
+PyEtSimul is a framework that simulates measurements made by video-oculographic eye trackers, enabling objective comparison of different eye tracking setups and gaze estimation algorithms.

 ## About